amab8901/rustc-dev-guide/src/diagnostics.md

 <!-- toc -->

 A lot of effort has been put into making `rustc` have great error messages.
-This chapter is about how to emit compile errors and lints from the compiler.
+This chapter is about how to emit compile errors and hints from the compiler.

 ## Diagnostic structure